-"Everyone was talking about him throwing the grenade," Stairs remembered.
-"I stepped out and kinda laughed, thinking, 'A grenade, what the hell is that?
-It's a ball coming down to my barrel.'"
+"Everyone was talking about him throwing [a trick pitch]," Stairs remembered.
+"I stepped out and kinda laughed ... "

 Field 1 of Diamond Nation is a legit baseball field, so it's about 330 feet down the right-field line.
 Bendel told me he thought the ball went nearly 500 feet.
 It sailed high over some light towers in right-center and landed in center field of a field adjacent to it.
 Here's a visual of the mammoth shot.

 "There's a water tower about a mile away, and people joked that he hit it over the water tower," Bendel laughed.